The Wilo Group

 Climate protection and responsibility

-The Wilo Group is one of "50 Climate & Sustainability Leaders" worldwide.
+Wilo is one of "50 Climate & Sustainability Leaders" worldwide.
 This global initiative recognises international companies that support a green and sustainable future.

 Since its foundation in 1872, the Wilo Group has continuously evolved from a hidden to a visible and connected champion.
 Sustainability has always been an integral part of our DNA.